 Chainlink, like many other cryptocurrencies, tends to follow what’s known as a boom-and-bust cycle.
 This is a pattern in which growing excitement leads to a sudden surge in price before doubt and disillusionment set in – causing an equally sudden crash.

 The first major price movement for LINK came at the end of 2017 and continued into the start of 2018 and wasn’t unique to Chainlink – the entire crypto market pumped around that time on the heels of Bitcoin’s 2017 bull run.
-The crash that followed was also common across many other coins and not unexpected since such a sharp increase would have been very difficult to sustain without some kind of correction.
+The crash that followed was also common across many other coins and not unexpected since such a sharp increase would have been very difficult to sustain.

-LINK’s next big surge came in the middle of 2019 and was driven by the launch of the Chainlink platform on the Ethereum mainnet.
-The launch followed the successful completion of three independent security audits and made reliable external (non-blockchain) market prices available to dApps running on Ethereum.
+LINK’s next big surge came in the middle of 2019 and was driven by the launch of the Chainlink mainnet on Ethereum.
+The launch followed the successful completion of three independent security audits and made reliable market prices available on Ethereum.
 2019 also saw the Chainlink ecosystem expand with over 100 new partnerships, collaborations and integrations.

 In 2020, Chainlink was affected by some of the movements in the broader markets.
 LINK’s huge single-day drop in March came as economies and borders were closing down around the world in response to the COVID-19 pandemic.
 The effect of this was felt by the whole cryptocurrency sector and the entire stock market, which experienced the biggest single-day crash since 1987.

 The gains made by LINK in August and its dip in September of 2020 were also common across many other cryptocurrencies, as was its renewed rally at the end of the year and start of 2021 on the back of Bitcoin’s latest bull run.